-4.5.2 Human Health Risks
+2.5.2 Human Health Risks

 The larvicide Temephos (commonly known by the trade name Abate® in Cambodia) used in dengue vector control is classed as an orgnophosphate.
 This pesticide has a very low toxicity to humans.
 Potential exposure routes are ingestion, inhalation of dust and to some extent dermal contact (i.e., skin contact is considered insignificant because absorption is inherently slow).
-The Temephos formulation to be used in H-EQIP (i.e., 1% sand granules) is thought to present minimal risk to humans - no adverse effects have been observed during occupational handling or in the general population using treated water over extended periods.
-Similarly, no poisoning in humans as a result of accidental exposure has been documented (WHO, 2001; 1999b; 1975).
+The Temephos formulation used in HSSP and HSSP2 (i.e., 1% sand granules) is thought to present minimal risk to humans - no adverse effects have been observed during occupational handling or in the general population using treated water over extended periods.
+Similarly, no poisoning in humans as a 17 result of accidental exposure has been documented (WHO, 2001; 1999b; 1975).

-The HSSP and HSSP2 financed larvicides (Abate and BTI) that were certified by WHO's Pesticide Evaluation Scheme (WHOPES) for dengue control.
+The original project and the AF1 financed larvicides (Abate and BTI) that were certified by WHO's Pesticide Evaluation Scheme (WHOPES) for dengue control.
 The products were transported in safe containers provided by the venders and used containers were disposed of according to the best practice; they were not used for storage or other purposes.
 Insecticide suppliers provided spoons to ensure proper quantity of insecticide put in water jars.